 The structural gap explained

 King County’s General Fund budget shortfall is a structural problem.
 The word “structural” is used to indicate that the crisis is a long-term problem caused by the structure of general fund revenues and expenditures.
-It is not a short-term problem caused by the downturn in the economy, although the size of the budget cuts required is exacerbated by that and other factors.
+It is not a short-term problem caused by the downturn in the economy, although the size of the budget cuts required is exacerbated by economic downturns and other factors.

 The structural gap is very simply that general fund revenues grow at a slower rate than expenditures.
-In years without a recession, general fund revenues grow at about 1 to 2% annually, while expenditures grow at 4 to 5%.
+In years without a recession, general fund revenues grow at about 2% annually, while expenditures grow at about 4%.
 In years with a recession, the structural gap is magnified by a decrease in revenue.

 The insidious result of the structural gap is that the County becomes unable to provide the same level of services as in the previous year, requiring continuous cuts in the level of essential services to residents.

 Simply cutting the level of expenditures or finding new revenues does not solve the structural problem, unless these actions increase the long-term growth of revenues and reduce growth in expenditures.
 The graph below illustrates the problem.

-(This graph shows projected expenditures growing at 4-5% and projected revenues growing at 1-2%.)
+(This graph shows projected expenditures growing at about 4% and projected revenues growing at about 2%.)

 (1) Budget is at balance in Year 1 with expenditures equal to revenues.

-(2) With expenditures growing at 4-5%, the cost of offering the same programs in Year 2 grows to here.
+(2) With expenditures growing at about 4%, the cost of offering the same programs in Year 2 grows to here.

 (3) Meanwhile, revenues grow at only about 2%, to here in Year 2.

 (4) The difference between expenditure and revenue growth leads to a gap, requiring a cut in expenditures to balance the budget.

-(5) If the budget cut affects only the level, but not the growth of expenditures, remaining expenditures will continue to grow at 4-5%.
+(5) If the budget cut affects only the level, but not the growth of expenditures, remaining expenditures will continue to grow at about 4%.
 The level of expenditures needed to provide the same level of services as in the previous year grows to here.